mjvh80/jefferson/README.md

 but as output is abstracted through an `IOutputWriter` (and one that implements this using a `TextWriter` is provided) it is very easy to use this to output, say, directly to an HTTP output stream.

+## Project Overview
+* `Jefferson.Core` implements the core expression and replacement logic
+* `Jefferson.Build` provides some services for using Jefferson during build (needs documentation)
+* `Jefferson.Tests` hosts unit tests for all projects, currently
+* `Jefferson.FileProcessing` provides some out-of the box support for working with files and per-file scopes (needs documentation and tests)

 ## Design philosophy:
 * directives are limited and kept simple to avoid e.g. config files becoming code (separation of concerns) - use e.g. Razor otherwise
 * expressions are simple (but powerful), so we stop at assignment, in fact `=` is an alias for `==`